American Indian language preservation

 What were Quechan homes like in the past?

-Yuma people lived in
+Yuma families lived in an

-earth houses, which are made
+earth lodge, which is made

 of a square wooden frame packed with clay and thatched with grass.